Bobli0322/Bobs-file-backup-assistant/README.md

 Tested on Windows 8.1.\
 May also work on Linux.

-A self-contained windows executable is provided.
+Launch the application using command "python bobFileApp_tkinter_1_7.py" in terminal\

-Please build with terminal attached because terminal is used heavily to display information.
+In case of building an executable, please build with terminal attached because terminal is used heavily to display information.

 This program is best suited for backup and maintain data files that have no duplication, like personal documents, pictures, and vidoes.
 Features include: